decentraland/snapshots-fetcher/README.md

 ## Shutdown

 `synchronizer.stop()` waits for in-flight work to finish rather than only signalling it, so once it resolves nothing is still deploying or mutating state.
-Retry ladders and poll intervals are abandoned when stopping, which bounds that wait at roughly one in-flight request — but it is not instant, so give it room in your termination grace period.
+That includes your deployer: because `scheduleEntityDeployment` may resolve before the entity is actually deployed, `stop()` awaits `deployer.onIdle()` last, so an asynchronous or batching deployer is drained before it returns.
+Retry ladders and poll intervals are abandoned when stopping, which bounds that wait at roughly one in-flight request plus whatever your deployer still has queued — so give it room in your termination grace period.

+For the same reason, `onIdle()` is awaited at the two bootstrap transitions as well: before a server's last-entity timestamp is advanced after its snapshots, and before it is promoted from pointer-changes bootstrap to syncing.
+Both of those decide where the server resumes from, so they must reflect entities that were actually deployed rather than merely scheduled.
+A deployer whose `onIdle()` never resolves will therefore stall the bootstrap.

 Anything you schedule through `createJobQueue({ timeout })` must be **idempotent**: a timed-out attempt is retried, and because a promise cannot be cancelled the original keeps running alongside it.